MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-send-an-e-mail-given-the-smtp-address-of-an-account.md

             ' Retrieve the account that has the specific SMTP address.
             Dim account As Outlook.Account = GetAccountForEmailAddress(application, smtpAddress)
-            ' Use this account to send the e-mail. newMail.SendUsingAccount = account
+            ' Use this account to send the email. newMail.SendUsingAccount = account
             newMail.Send()
         End Sub